KhurazovRuslan/kagglesurvey_newcomerprofile/README.md

 <h1>Kaggle surveys.
 Beginer's profile.</h1>

 This is analysis of 2019 and 2021 Kaggle surveys that's focused on data science and machine learning beginner's profile and how it changed over a 2-year period.
 This project also tries to answer how owner of the project fits into that profile.
 Dount charts are chosen as graphs for the project.
+The results of the project are described in <a href='https://khurazovruslan.medium.com/what-do-kaggle-surveys-say-about-beginners-9c62a0f60544'>this article</a>.

 <h2>Data:</h2>